OtacilioN/awesome-hacktoberfest/CONTRIBUTING.md

 Add them to this list so others can find it too and start contributing, however, make sure that these repositories are beginner-friendly!
 > NOTE: Check out `issues` labelled as `Hacktoberfest` and start contributing!

+## How to create a pull request
+1. Go to the repositry.
+2. Click on new pull request.
+3. Describe the pull request.
+4. Click on create pull request.

+## How to create an issue
+1. Go to the issues tab.
+2. Click on new issue.
+3. Describe the issue
+4. Click on submit new issue.

 ## Submitting a pull request

 1. [Fork](https://github.com/OtacilioN/awesome-hacktoberfest-2018/fork) and clone the repository.